BarreraJulian/BarreraJulian/README.md

-### 👋 Hey there, I'm Julian Barrera!
+### Hey, I'm Julian 👋🏼

+I'm a 17-year-old programmer in the United States.

-🖥️ My journey into the world of coding began with Roblox Studio, where I Lua to create games.
-I consider myself a new programmer as I know the basics but not enough to create fully complex programs.
+🖥️ My coding journey began with Roblox Studio, where I used Lua to create games.
+I expanded from that to where I am currently learning Python.

 🌱 Currently, I'm exploring all the ways I can expand on my skills.
 I currently know two languages which are Lua and Python.